-Think Instagram is just another social media application with a user base primarily limited to teenagers who want to put pretty pictures on the Internet?
+Think Instagram is just another social media application for teenagers to put pretty pictures on the Internet?
 Think again.

-The TrackMaven Fortune 500 Instagram report analyzed data on the posting strategies of Fortune 500 brands on Instagram, revealing important insights that are valuable to all marketers.
-I could write for thousands of words on the ins and outs of these insights, such as the nuances of filter and hashtag use (more on that in the report!), but I am going to focus on one key insight: the best time of day to post on Instagram.
+The Fortune 500 Instagram report analyzes trends in Instagram follower growth, engagement, posting strategies, and more.
+I could write thousands of words on the ins and outs of these insights, such as the nuances of filter and hashtag use (more on that in the report!), but I am going to focus on one key insight: the best time of day to post on Instagram.

 The Best Time of Day To Post on Instagram